Voigt0/Anki-Google-Docs-Import-from-Tables/README.md

 The main enhancement is the ability to generate Anki flashcards from **tables** (`<table>`) in Google Docs.

-This was designed to better suit workflows where Google Docs are structured with bullet points, providing a more flexible and readable input method for many users.
+This was designed to better suit workflows where Google Docs are structured with tables, providing a more flexible and readable input method for many users.

 ---